monkeyyey/stealth_donkey/README.md

 Since most of the commands will be 'customizable', string interpolation will be used quite often.

 ## Agent Server Endpoints Summary
-1 and 2 are experimental endpoints that sends back a downloadable file/zipfile. <br />
+1 and 2 are experimental endpoints used to send a file/zipfile to Admin server. <br />
-3 and 4 are endpoints that receives an external request, then itself makes a request to the
+3 and 4 are endpoints used to download a file/zipfile from Admin server. <br />

 ## Agent Server Endpoints
 1. Hard coded endpoint that sends back file
 Upon receiving get request, it sends back a downloadable file by referring to a hard coded variable.
 2. Hard coded endpoint that sends back zip file

 # To be Fixed/Tested
-1. Operating system compatibility (For )
+1. Operating system compatibility (For endpoints 5,6,7,8)